How to Decide Between Urban, Suburban, and Rural Living: A Comprehensive Guide

 Suburban Buyer

-You want top schools, a private yard, and a 25–40 minute commute to work.
+You want top schools, a private yard, and a 25 to 40 minute commute to work.
 You'll drive for groceries and restaurants but want them close.
 Birmingham, Bloomfield Hills, or Bloomfield Township are your market.

 Rural / Exurban Buyer